On the Davenport-Heilbronn theorems and second order terms: Proofs of the main terms of Theorems --

 \end{lemma}

-\section{Proofs of the main terms of Theorems~1--6}
+\section{Proofs of the main terms of Theorems~\ref{DHth1}--\ref{gensigmafmt}}

-In this section, we use the results of Sections 1--5 to complete the proofs of the main terms of Theorems~1--6 and Corollary 7.
+In this section, we use the results of Sections 1--5 to complete the proofs of the main terms of Theorems~1--8.

 We have already proven the main term (indeed even the second main term) of Theorems \ref{bcfcount1} and \ref{ringwithres}, which give counts for the number of isomorphism classes of integral binary cubic forms and cubic orders, respectively, having bounded discriminant.
-In fact, Theorem \ref{cong} gives the analogous count of integral binary cubic forms satisfying any specified finite set of congruence conditions.
+In fact, Theorem \ref{cong} gives the main term for the count of integral binary cubic forms satisfying any specified finite set of congruence conditions.

-We recall from Section 3, however, that the set $S$ of elements in $V_\Z$ corresponding to maximal orders is defined by infinitely many congruence conditions.
-Similarly, we show in Section 8.1 that the count in Corollary \ref{classgroup} of $3$-torsion elements in class groups of quadratic fields is equal to the count of integer binary cubic forms in another set $S$ that too is defined by infinitely many congruence conditions.
-To prove that (\ref{ramanujan}) still holds for such sets $S$, we require a uniform estimate on the error term when only finitely many factors are taken in (\ref{ramanujan}).
+We recall from Section 3, however, that the set of elements in $V_\Z$ corresponding to maximal orders is defined by infinitely many congruence conditions.
+Similarly, we show in Section 8.1 that the count in Theorem \ref{DHth2} of $3$-torsion elements in class groups of quadratic fields is equal to the count of integer binary cubic forms in another set that too is defined by infinitely many congruence conditions.
+To prove that (\ref{ramanujan}) still holds for such sets, we require a uniform estimate on the error term when only finitely many factors are taken in (\ref{ramanujan}).
 This uniformity estimate is proven in Section~8.2.